dedupeio/dedupe/docs/Variable-definition.rst

 An interaction field multiplies the values of the multiple variables.
-An interaction variable is created with 'type' declaration of 'Interaction' and an 'Interaction Fields' declaration.
+An interaction variable is created with 'type' declaration of 'Interaction' and an 'interaction variables' declaration.

-The 'Interaction Fields' must be a sequence of 'variable names' of other fields you have defined in your variable definition.
+The 'interaction variables' must be a sequence of 'variable names' of other fields you have defined in your variable definition.

 `Interactions <http://en.wikipedia.org/wiki/Interaction_%28statistics%29>`__